DETAILED ACTION

 Therefore, it would have been obvious to one of ordinary skill in the art at the time the application was effectively field to use the autonomous vehicle of Stein instead of the vehicle of Enk, Sr. in order to drive the vehicle without the need of a human and to move the vehicle to the side of the road automatically in the event of a fire as taught by Stein.

-The above combination fails to disclose that the fire suppression unit is positioned in a cab of the vehicle.
+The above combination fails to disclose that the fire suppression unit and the regulator are positioned in a cab of the vehicle and the connection assembly is configured to convey the fire-extinguishing substance from the cab to the trailer

-Therefore, it would have been obvious to one of ordinary skill in the art at the time the application was effectively field to locate the suppression unit in the cab of the autonomous vehicle, remote from the trailer dispensing assembly, and have a connection assembly to connect the regulator to the dispensing assembly in order to free up more cargo space in the trailer.
+Therefore, it would have been obvious to one of ordinary skill in the art at the time the application was effectively field to locate the suppression unit, including the regulator (since the regulator is part of the suppression unit in Enk), in the cab of the autonomous vehicle, and the dispensing assembly located in the trailer, with a connection assembly added to pipe 18 that connects the suppression unit to the dispensing assembly as taught by Wartes.
+This modification would free up more cargo space in the trailer.

 Lastly, the above combination fails to disclose more than one sensors.